doriansmiley/codestrap-programs/apprenticeships/curriculum.md

 ## Git Certification
 Git is a version control system used by software engineers to manage their code.
 It's a foundational tool used everyday by virtually every software engineer.
-In this course you will learn the basics of git and be ready to take your certification exam.

 **Topics covered**:
 `basic git commands`